Andrey-Dubas/my_obsidian/Kubernetes/Kubernetes/General/Kube-Proxy.md

-This node component maintains network rules on nodes.
+This node component maintains network rules on nodes, can peform udp and TCP forwarding.
+It finds cluster IP via DNS.